rahuldaware/ml-fraud-detection/README.md

 | Before adding new features      | 0.083 | 0.083 |
 | After adding new features      |  0.2083 |   0.2083 |

 The reason to add these new features is pretty obvious.
 They reflect to be the most important features which would signify fraudulent activities.

+### Algorithms
+1. The first algorithm used was Gaussian Naive Bayes.
+After trying various values, I obtained best precision and recall when test_size was 0.2 for 100 iterations.
+The precision and recall values obtained are: precision = 0.323571428571, recall = 0.323571428571.
+2. The second algorithm tried was K-Means Clustering.
+For k=2 and tol=0.001, I obtained the best precision and recall values.
+They were precision = 0.256071428571, recall = 0.256071428571.
+3. The third algorithm was Decision Tree Classifier.
+The best precision and recall values were obtained for this algorithm.
+I tried to tune this algorithm many times.
+The best tuning parameters were criterion='gini', max_depth=None, max_leaf_nodes=None, min_samples_leaf=5 and min_samples_split=2.
+The precision and recall values obtained here were precision = 0.328928571429, recall = 0.328928571429.
 ### Final Results

-The following results were obtained.

-1. Gaussian Naive Bayes Classifier was used.
-With this classifier, we ran the classifier with 1000 random splitting of dataset.
-The mean of precision and recall was taken.
-The mean precision and recall values came up to be 0.22.
-2. Decision Tree Classifier was used to compare the results.
-With this classifier untuned, we go a poor result.
-The mean precision and recall came up to be 0.09.
-3. After tuning the decision tree classifier with test_size=0.18, min_samples_split=10000, criterion='entropy',splitter='random', max_features='auto', we found that the precision and recall values went up.
-They came up to be 0.375.
+From the precision and recall values, the winner was Decision Tree Classifier with the tuning parameters mentioned before.
+We have successfully obtained a classifier which performs better than our expectation of precision and recall value above 0.3.

 All intermediate results can be obtained as comments in poi_id.py file or after running the python code.